Claken/red-tetris/README.md

 ```
 docker compose up
 ```
-This will install all the pre-requisites and launch the back and the front ends of the project Once everything is launched, type this URL in your browser :
+This will install all the pre-requisites and launch the back and the front ends of the project <\n>
+Once everything is launched, type this URL in your browser :
 ```
 http://localhost:5173/